Welcome to Kinoxis Therapeutics

 Our Pipeline

-Kinoxis’ lead candidate (KNX100) is being developed for the mitigation of opioid withdrawal symptoms and treatment of agitation and aggression in neurodegenerative and neurodevelopmental disorders.
-KNX100 has a novel, undisclosed mechanism of action and is nearing completion of Phase I clinical trials.
+Kinoxis’ lead candidate (KNX100) is being developed for substance use disorders and treatment of agitation and aggression in neurodegenerative and neurodevelopmental disorders.
+KNX100 has a novel, undisclosed mechanism of action and has completed Phase I clinical trials.
 Kinoxis’ second program is developing compounds that target the oxytocin receptor, through either selective partial agonism or positive allosteric modulation.